elGatoMantocko/express-root/README.md

 All javascript is transpiled using the `babel-preset-env` babel preset.
 So you get the latest ES features.
 JS should go in the `src/main/assets/js`.

-All less should be kept in `src/main/assets/less`.
+All css should be kept in `src/main/assets/css`.

 All hbs should placed appropriately in `src/main/assets/views`.